NeilanshTriesToCode/Mock-e-commerce-platform/README.md

 - **Product**: PHP class to support product functions.
 - **Order**: PHP class to support order functions.

+## Database
+MySQL database was used.
+The database file **interview_buzztro.sql** could be found in the repository, and should be uploaded to the **phpmyadmin** database.

 ## Tables
+*All the tables contain some entries, which was done through the backend scripts.***
 - **admin** table containing admin info.
 - **user** table containing user info.
 - **products** table containing product info.
 - **order** table containing order info.
-*All the tables contain some entries, which was done through the backend scripts.***

 ## Miscellaneous:
 - **products_image** directory to store images of product after their uploaded to be added to the database.